 any licence, permit, authorisation, accreditation, code of practice, code of conduct, order, direction or other requirement which is enforceable against the Customer or Messagex (as the case may be) or which is issued under an instrument referred to in paragraph (b),

 and includes any amendment, change, update or replacement to any of them that may be implemented or take effect during the term of this agreement.

-Message means any electronic message (including, SMS and MMS messages), (including the data, information, text, media, images, features, advertisements, promotions, links, pointers and other content comprised in those messages) transmitted or received (via the Customer’s Primary Account or a related Sub Account) through the Messagex Systems.
+Message means any electronic message (including, SMS, MMS and Email messages), (including the data, information, text, media, images, features, advertisements, promotions, links, pointers and other content comprised in those messages) transmitted or received (via the Customer’s Primary Account or a related Sub Account) through the Messagex Systems.

 Message Cost means the cost to the Customer of submitting a Message for sending to the Messagex Systems, as determined from time to time in accordance with clause 6.1.